 Thirty West's founder, poet, and short story writer residing in the Philadelphia suburbs.
-A graduate of Temple University, he has been published in Temple's Hyphen, Peeking Cat Poetry, Dead Snakes, Black Elephant Literary Journal, Waxing and Waning, and others.
+A graduate of Temple University, he has been published in Huffington Post, Peeking Cat Poetry, 48th Street Press, Black Elephant, and others.
 His self-published work through Thirty West can be found in the Projects tab.
 He has endured approx. 2 paper cuts so far.
 Big on craft beers and biking off the calories.

 Ash is a Pennsylvania native and Temple undergrad with a love for anything literary.
 She is very good at Tetris.
 Ash is a fiction writer and poet, and has had her works published in zines and literary journals including Mind's Eye and Growth, and books such as Inflection.
 She also a co-founder of The Essence of… Theatre Company, a non-profit that strives to provide opportunities for all kinds of artists to share their art and create together.
 In addition to writing and editing, her other various creative endeavors include theater, makeup, cosplay, jewelry making, music, and art.
 She's quite happy that her career in ghost hunting failed and that she ended up at Thirty West instead.